-When a student fails a course (final cumulative grade of less than 65%), they must make up the course in summer school with an online course or live course picked by the administration.
+When a student fails a course (final cumulative grade of less than 60%), they must make up the course in summer school with an online course or live course approved by the Head of School.
 Once the student has passed the course with scores being sent to the Head of School, their failing grade will be replaced by a 65%.
 The summer school grade will not appear on their transcript.